 I have no hot tips, I am not trading constantly in your account, and I do not sit at my computer all day placing buy and sell orders.
 There will not be much action in your account.

 I almost always use very low-cost passive index funds and exchange-traded funds to create diversified portfolios.
 In certain situations, I may use an active fund or two if I believe there is an added value that outweighs the additional expense.

 I stick to the long-term plan.
 Markets go through cycles of ups and downs.
-I have invested through many of them.
+I have invested in many of them.
 Sometimes those downturns can be very stressful and painful.
-It sucks losing 40% of your retirement accounts, but it happened in 2008-2009 and odds are very good it will happen again.
+It sucks losing 40% of your retirement accounts, but it happened in 2008-2009 and the odds are very good it will happen again.
 When you ask?
 Your guess is as good as mine (or anyone else's).
 The key is not making emotional decisions.
 It's hard to stay put when the world is crumbling around you.
 That's why people hire me :)